beginning of content

 If you have symptoms like shortness of breath, whole body rash, itch, swelling of the face, lips or tongue, this may indicate that you are having an allergic reaction to the medicine.
 If you or someone else is having any of these symptoms, call triple zero (000) and ask for an ambulance.

-If you forget a dose, ask your doctor or pharmacist — do not take a double dose to make up for the missed dose.
-If you take too much of your blood thinner, see a doctor immediately.
+If you forget a dose, ask your doctor or pharmacist what to do.
+Do not take a double dose to make up for the missed dose.
+If you take too much blood thinner, talk to your doctor right away.

 You should also let your dentist know which medicine you are taking.